jules2689/trudeau/docs/2020-04-18/post_news.md

 Absolutely.
 There are actually over 50, 000 indigenous businesses across thecountry, and 95% of those are small- and medium-sized businesses.
-In march we sent a letter to theprime Minister and the COVID-19 cabinet along with a number of our friends including the national aboriginal capital commission, which the Prime Minister mentioned today.
+In March we sent a letter to theprime Minister and the COVID-19 cabinet along with a number of our friends including the national aboriginal capital commission, which the Prime Minister mentioned today.
 We wanted to ensure there was a way that small- and medium-sizedenterprises could access the liquidity and capital that was going out through the community emergency business account.
 This is a much-needed and welcome announcement.